stong/bad-tweet-firewall/README.md

 ## How does it work?

-Tweet username + content -> OpenAI `text-embedding-3-small` -> 256 dimensions embedding -> binary classifier
+Inference: Tweet username + content -> OpenAI `text-embedding-3-small` -> 256 dimensions embedding -> binary classifier

+Data: It puts all the shit into IndexedDB on x.com Lol

+Training: Piece of shit training script (see `train.py`)

 # How to personalize (train) your own algorithm instructions